chinjon/chinjon/README.md

 ## now

-currently looking for software engineering opportunities, but i have been making plans to go back to school for either a degree in civil engineering. i hope to obtain some sort of civil/public role in local and/or state government.
+as of august 2024, i've looking for new software engineer opportunities, but i have been making plans returning to school for civil engineering.

 ***